-- advancement of LEQEMBI from late stage to marketed upon the accelerated approval of LEQEMBI in the U.S.; and - advancement of LUNSUMIO from late stage to marketed upon the accelerated approval of LUNSUMIO in the U.S.

-The decrease was partially offset by an increase in costs associated with:
+- advancement of LEQEMBI from late stage to marketed upon the accelerated approval of LEQEMBI in the U.S.; - advancement of LUNSUMIO from late stage to marketed upon the accelerated approval of LUNSUMIO in the U.S.; - advancement of ZURZUVAE from late stage to marketed upon the approval of ZURZUVAE for PPD in the U.S.; and - discontinuation of BIIB093 for large hemispheric infarction.
+The decrease was partially offset by an increase in costs associated with: - development of litifilimab for the treatment of SLE.